Ernst Litfaß

-Ernst Amandus Theodor Litfaß (or Litfass; /de/; 11 February 1816 - 27 December 1874) was a German printer and publisher.
+Ernst Amandus Theodor Litfaß (or Litfass; /de/; (Note: Litfaß is a proper name and thus not affected by the German spelling reform although the a in Litfaß is a short vowel and the following ß would otherwise have to be turned into an ss.
+Accordingly, Litfaß is still correct, while Litfass is acceptable in non-German contexts.)
+11 February 1816 - 27 December 1874) was a German printer and publisher.
 He invented the free-standing cylindrical advertising column which bears his name in German (Litfaßsäule).

 Biography

 A Litfaßsäule in Vienna, Austria.
 The advertisements are for concerts with Ton Koopman and Kurt Masur respectively; at the bottom there is the weekly programme of the theatres of Vienna.

 Born in Berlin, Litfaß took over his stepfather's business in 1845 and became the editor of a number of newspapers and pamphlets.
 As publisher, he completed, in 1858, the edition of the Oekonomische Encyklopädie (in 242 volumes), which had been started by Johann Georg Krünitz in 1773.

 Litfaß gave his name to the advertising pillars he invented in 1854.
 These were made of concrete, 3 m high and hollow.
 Over 50,000 appeared in Berlin and other German cities.

-Litfaß supported wounded veterans of the wars of 1864, 1866 and 1870–71 and their relatives by sponsoring concerts, fireworks, boat tours and donating the proceeds to charities.
+Litfaß supported wounded veterans of the wars of 1864, 1866 and 1870–71 and their relatives by sponsoring concerts, fireworks and boat tours, then donating the proceeds to charities.

 Litfaß died during a spa treatment in Wiesbaden and was buried in an honorary grave in the Dorotheenstadt cemetery in Berlin.